teratron/magic-vibe/.magic-vibe/rules/tasks.md

 - **Complete Task {id}:**
   - **Cleanup:** Before marking as complete, review the code changes made for this task and remove any temporary logging or print statements (e.g., language-specific debug prints, verbose console logs) that were added for debugging or testing purposes.
 Only leave logs that are essential for production monitoring (e.g., errors, critical warnings).
   - **Update:** Update task {id} YAML (`status: completed`, `assigned_agent: null`, `completed_at`) and update the corresponding line in `TASKS.md` to `[x]`.
+  - **Documentation:** After updating the status, the system will automatically generate documentation in both English and Russian in the `docs/` directory through hook execution.
   - **Hooks:** After updating the status, check for and execute any `task_status_change` hooks for the `completed` status.
 - **Fail Task {id} "{Reason}":** Update task {id} YAML (`status: failed`, `error_log`, etc.) and update `TASKS.md`.
 Then, check for and execute any `task_status_change` hooks for the `failed` status.
 - **Show Task {id} Details:** Read the full content (YAML and Markdown) of `task{id}_{descriptive_name}.md` (checking both `.ai/tasks` and `.ai/memory/tasks` for files like `task15_...md` or `task15.1_...md`) and display it.
+- **Generate Documentation:** Manually trigger documentation generation for a specific task or feature using available hooks.
 - **Archive Tasks:**
   - Identify tasks in `.ai/tasks/` with `status: completed` or `status: failed` in their YAML (use `list_dir` then `read_file` for each task to check status).
   - For each identified task file: